stahta01/wxCode_components/trunk/wxCode/components/wxjson/ReadMe.txt

        values if 32-bits integer support is disabled.
 This bug also affects all other 0.x versions of the wxJSON parser

+ 0.5.2 fixed a bug in the wxJSONWriter::DoWrite() function: I forgot the 'case'
+       wxJSONTYPE_(U)INT64 types in the switch statement so 64-bits integers where not printed in the JSON text output

 BUGS